 Coproduct and byproduct materials that are generated during the extraction and beneficiation of potash and phosphate are addressed in the waste section of this report.
-Mosaic strives to improve recovery and reuse of its wastes in Brazil, where the regulatory construct is more supportive of reuse of products such as phosphogypsum, a byproduct of the phosphate manufacturing process.
-In 2022, the Mosaic Fertilizantes business sold approximately 5 million tonnes of phosphogypsum, among significant volumes of other coproducts.
+Mosaic strives to improve recovery and reuse of its wastes in Brazil, where the regulatory construct is more supportive of reuse of products such as phosphogypsum, a byproduct of phosphoric acid manufacturing.
+In 2023, the Mosaic Fertilizantes business sold approximately 5 million tonnes of phosphogypsum, among significant volumes of other coproducts.